The only thing Mike DeLancey wanted was one last holiday with his family.

 “My mother and father separated when I was young,” explains Mike.
-“And I lived with my father in Pinellas Park, Florida my whole life.
+“I lived with my father in Pinellas Park, Florida my whole life.
 I have two younger sisters who I am very close with.
-So I waited until January to enlist in the Marine Corps – because I knew it might be my last.”
+I waited until January to enlist in the U.S. Marine Corps because I knew it might be my last holiday with them.”

-He laughs thinking back at it now and says, “I got to boot camp and immediately said to myself, ‘Uh-oh – I’m not in Kansas anymore.’”
+Stepping right out of high school into the Marines, Mike soon realized that he’d entered a totally different world.
+He laughs, thinking back at it now and says, “I arrived at boot camp and immediately said to myself, ‘Uh-oh – I’m not in Kansas anymore.’”

-“You get a level of comfort because many of the men and women at WWP have been in your shoes.
-They have helped me when the stress of recovery was at its greatest.
-They provided opportunities for me and my father, who is my caregiver, to get away.
-We’ve participated in Solider Ride®, had wonderful times on fishing trips, and I even got to meet my favorite baseball players at a Tampa Bay Rays batting practice.”
+In Tampa, Mike learned of Wounded Warrior Project® (WWP).
+“They helped me when the stress of recovery was at its greatest by providing opportunities for me and my father – my caregiver – to get away.
+We’ve participated in Soldier Ride®, gone on fishing trips, and met my favorite baseball players at a Tampa Bay Rays batting practice.”